shakeel-faiz/FF/003/application.md

 Application software is task-specific, meaning each program is developed to perform a particular function, such as word processing, gaming or financial analysis.
 Designed with end-users in mind, application software typically features user-friendly interfaces.
 Many applications also allow users to customize settings to suit their specific needs.

-## What are Types of Application Software?
+## What are Examples of Application Software?

-Here, we list some types of application software you might encounter.
+Here, we list some types and examples of application software you might encounter.

 - **Productivity Software**:  Helps users complete tasks like writing, calculating and planning.
 Examples: Microsoft Word, Google Sheets.